Valleys, Lookouts & Lost Corners

-We pulled into the free camp beside the Pinnacle Family Hotel, not quite knowing what to expect, but what a gem.
-Nestled in the Pioneer Valley, this pub stay came with a perfect patch of grass for the moho (Zoe was thrilled), a warm country welcome, and the kind of homemade chicken and leek pies that make you rethink every petrol station pastry you’ve ever eaten.
+We pulled into the free camp beside the Pinnacle Family Hotel.
+What a hidden gem!
+Nestled in the Pioneer Valley, this pub stay came with a perfect patch of grass for the moho (Zoe was thrilled), a warm country welcome, and homemade chicken and leek pies that make you rethink every petrol station pie we've ever eaten.
 We happily tucked into lunch and settled in for the afternoon, resting up before a big day of exploring the national parks nearby.

 First stop: Hatton Finch National Park, one of the lesser-known pockets of greenery in the Mackay Highlands.
-The Araluen Cascades walk is s a gentle 1.6 km return stroll through lush rainforest, winding past ferns, vines, and ancient trees.
-The trail concludes at a picture-perfect cascade tumbling into a rock pool, perfect for cooling off if you're up for a dip.
-It’s peaceful, easygoing, and full of birdsong, a great warm-up for what came next.
+The Araluen Cascades walk is a gentle 1.6 km return stroll through lush rainforest, winding past ferns, vines, and ancient trees.
+The trail concludes at a picture-perfect cascade tumbling into a rock pool, perfect for cooling off if you’re up for a dip.
+It’s peaceful, easygoing, and full of birdsong, an excellent warm-up for what came next.

 We then pointed the Jimny up the road to Eungella National Park.
-And we mean up…the climb is notoriously steep, winding and narrow, with jaw-dropping drop-offs and views to match.
-The little 4WD handled it like a champ (just don’t ask what gear we were in).
+And we mean up, the climb is notoriously steep, winding and narrow, with jaw-dropping drop-offs and views to match.
+The little 4WD handled it like a champ (don’t ask what gear we were in).

-At the top, the landscape opens up into misty rainforest, mountain air and one of the best vantage points in the region.
+At the top, the landscape opens up to a misty rainforest, with fresh mountain air and one of the best vantage points in the region.
 We pulled in at the Sky Window lookout for sweeping views across the Pioneer Valley, and took a breath.
 Eungella really is something special.

 No visit is complete without a platypus patrol, so we made our way to Broken River.
 It’s one of the few places in the world where you’ve actually got a decent chance of spotting one of these shy, semi-aquatic oddballs in the wild.
 Sure enough, just as the light began to dip into shadow, a little ripple in the water gave way to that unmistakable silhouette.
 The local turtles weren’t to be outdone and put on their own special appearance!